ellikarg/firsteverproject/alessiomida_readme.md

 Google Fonts was used to import the chosen fonts for use in the site.

 I chose to use Quicksand, which belongs to the sans-serif font family and fits very well to the images and content of the page.
 The font is one of the favourite fonts of the photographer.
-I have included the light 300 weigh in order to make it look soft and a little bit playful.
-Nevertheless it is still accessiblity friendly and well to read by dyslexic users.
+I first included the light 300 weigh in order to make it look soft and a little bit playful but then decided to go for the weigh of 400 in oder to succeed in the page being accessiblity friendly and well to read by dyslexic users.

 ![Quicksand_font](https://github.com/ellikarg/FirstEverProject/assets/132999023/ebe3ab17-9f60-4e72-8d32-b3bb4a97ffc5)